Stigant/Starbucks-Project/Starbucks Blog Post.md

 }
 ```

+Other than these parameters the default sklearn options were used.
+This was largely due to computational limits.
+With a different model for each offer running extensive grid searches is very time consuming, especially on basic hardware.

+The problem is a mulit-output classification one and therefore we can choose to run the grid search for a single multioutput classifier, or the search can be run on each output separately.
+The second option was chosen as it improved performance and with only two outputs it isn't too difficult to do so.
+The grids evaluated parameters by their f1-score across three cross validations.

 The best parameters are then used to refit a model on the entire test set.

 We collect the results for each offer below.